 WE ARE ON THE MOVE

-With the realisation that our current Rehoming Centre in Digbeth cannot be significantly improved Birmingham Dogs Home has undertaken to construct a brand new, purpose built Dog Rescue and Welfare Centre on Catherine de Barnes Lane, Solihull.
+With the realisation that our rehoming Centre in Digbeth couldn't be significantly improved we constructed a brand new, purpose built Dog Rescue and Welfare Centre.

-To be part of this project see our ‘Buy a Brick’ Campaign
+To be a part of this project see our ‘Buy a Brick’ Campaign

 CGI Image of Kennels